paulgribble/plaintext_workshop/markdown/ms.md

 target positions remained in their original locations.
-Scrambling the videos allowed us to preserve the low-level motion features such as movement direction and velocity while removing such movement features as shoulder and elbow joint rotations and the hand path (Malfait et al., 2010).
+Scrambling the videos allowed us to preserve the low-level motion features such as movement direction and velocity while removing such movement features as shoulder and elbow joint rotations and the hand path [@Malfait:2010aa].
 During the action observation network localizer task, subjects were instructed to count the number of correctly-timed movements the tutor performed and to report the final tally to the experimenter at the end of the video.
 This was done to verify that subjects attended to the video.
 Reported tallies were not incorporated